joesuf4/home/README.md

 container, or WSL (on a 5.x kernel built w/ CONFIG_IKHEADERS=yes in the config) itself.

+Update (12/22/2021): Experimenting with wslg on Windows 11 (X11 has no alpha channel support yet).
+Emacs for Windows has some pain points on WSL, so I may need an attitude adjustment against my X11 loathing now the MS is in the game.

 ## Parallel Find Filename Xargs Grep (~/bin/pffxg.sh)

 ### TLDR; 4x faster than any other parallelized-recursive-grep solution.